-Teaching Intern Certificate Pathway
+Teaching Intern/Teacher in Residence Certificate Pathway

 Career and Technical Education Certificates

-Candidates who wish to teach career and technical education (CTE) subjects, such as agriculture, business and marketing, or family and consumer sciences may be eligible for a Career and Technical Education Certificate.
+Candidates who wish to teach career and technical education (CTE) subjects such as agriculture, business and marketing, or family and consumer sciences may be eligible for a Career and Technical Education Certificate.
 The requirements for this certificate vary based on the CTE instruction area, but for most areas candidates must have at least either a bachelor’s degree in the instruction area plus at least 240 clock hours of work experience.
 Candidates may also qualify with a high school diploma and at least 6,000 clock hours of verified work experience in the instruction area.
-This path leads to Provisional certification; candidates must then complete the requirements for Standard certification within 3 years.
+This path leads to Provisional certification; candidates must then complete the requirements for Standard certification within three years.
 For further detail consult the Arizona Department of Education guide to CTE certification.

 Testing Requirements for Arizona Alternative Certification

 Arizona alternative teacher certification candidates must pass the same exams as traditional pathway candidates.
 The Arizona Department of Education provides a list of required exams by subject area and grade level.

 Transferring Teaching Licenses from Another State

 If you hold an active, standard teaching certificate in another state, you may apply for a Reciprocal Provisional Teaching Certificate in Arizona.
 Teachers who meet Arizona reciprocity requirements may be issued a Reciprocal Provisional Teaching certificate, which is valid for three years.
 After holding the provisional certificate and completing any testing or education deficiencies, teachers may apply for standard Arizona teacher certification.